 I haven’t had a Frosty in about 15 years, but it popped into my head and I had to have one.
 Except I knew I wasn’t going to Wendy’s for one, so I had better make it myself.

 This copycat Wendy’s frosty recipe is fast, dangerously easy, and you don’t need an ice cream maker to achieve that creamy consistency.
 Simply add 4 ingredients to your blender, whiz, divide it between two mugs, freeze for 30 minutes, and enjoy.
 Way too easy!

 The results are every bit as good as Wendy’s, and the taste and texture is spot-on.
 As a bonus, my version is low-fat and while no one should ever confuse Frostys with health food, this version is lighter than the real thing.

-It’s smooth, creamy, rich, sweet, and refreshing with nostalgic charm.
+The homemade Wendy’s chocolate Frosty is smooth, creamy, rich, sweet, and refreshing with nostalgic charm.
 I used restraint to not down the entire batch.